julien-arino/test-site/_pages/teaching.md

 layout: page
 title: teaching
 permalink: /teaching/
 description: Material for some courses current and past.
+For current courses, information specific to a term is on UMLearn.
 nav: true
 display_categories: [current, past]
 horizontal: false